osmbe/website/_posts/2017-04-01-en-project-heritage-crowd-sourced.md

 lang: en
 ---

-# Heritage in Flanders and Crowd-Sourced Projects
+# Heritage in Flanders and Crowdsourced Projects

 ## Introduction

-In this article I want to show you how one can add information about immovable heritage to crowd sourced projects such as [OpenStreetMap](http://www.openstreetmap.org) and some of the projects of [Wikimedia](http://www.wikimedia.org).
+In this article I want to show you how one can add information about immovable heritage to crowdsourced projects such as [OpenStreetMap](http://www.openstreetmap.org) and some of the projects of [Wikimedia](http://www.wikimedia.org).

 In Belgium, the list of immovable heritage is controlled by three agencies, one for Flanders, one for Brussels and one for Wallonia.
 In Flanders, the agency is called [Agentschap Onroerend Erfgoed](https://www.onroerenderfgoed.be/).
 They make a catalogue of the items and decide on the protection.
 They also provide some of [their data](https://www.onroerenderfgoed.be/nl/onderzoek/wetenschappelijke-inventarissen) as open data.
 In their catalogue they have churches, abbeys, castles, but also small farmhouses and villas, furthermore it includes  small items such as boundary stones and pillories.
 Occasionally, the list contains important trees on town squares.